Top Tips

 - Device does not have CLU.app version 1.0 installed

-Once the software is installed, the devices no longer belong to the group, since version 1.0 I now installed.
+Once the software is installed, those devices no longer belong to the group because version 1.0 is now installed.

-A new version of the software is released, version 1.1.
-A new association is created with a differing group, with Criteria:
+A new version of the software is released: CLU.app version 1.1.
+A new association is created with a different Smart Group using similar criteria:

 - Device OS is macOS